Bolderaysky/school-project-1/README.md

 I made this project for these reasons:
 + I'm improving my HTML/CSS skills.
 + I want to improve my knowledge about web development.
-+ That's a one of my objectives.
++ That was one of my objectives.